rmcyang/File-Sharing-Site/README.md

 Details:

-Inside the server on the AWS EC2, a text file is used to store username, with one username per line.
+* Inside the server on the AWS EC2, a text file is used to store username, with one username per line.
+* Users of the file sharing site are able to enter their username and then log in.
+* Users can see a list of all files associated with their username after the log in.
+* Users are able to view, upload, and delete files associated with their username.
+* The application follows the conventions of FIEO(Filter Input and Escape Output) for better security.